isomerpages/moe-pasirrissec/announcements/2026/_posts/2026-01-23-post-Sec 4 and 5 Parents Engagement Session.md

 image: ""
 variant: markdown
 ---
-Please click to view the presentations slides for [Sec 4 and 5 Parents’ Engagement Session](/files/Information%20for%20Parents/Sec_4_and_5_Parents_Engagement_2026_compressed.pdf) held on Wednesday, 21 January 2026.
+Please click to view the presentation slides for [Sec 4 and 5 Parents’ Engagement Session](/files/Information%20for%20Parents/Sec_4_and_5_Parents_Engagement_2026_compressed.pdf) held on Wednesday, 21 January 2026.